Normandy cider route: Calvados villages, producers and local stops

 Even if you only visit one or two, the countryside around Beuvron-en-Auge is full of cider producers (and many of them are not listed online…).
 Sometimes the best stops are the ones you stumble across by chance.

-Where to Eat and Shop for Local Food in Beuvron-en-Auge
+Where to eat in Beuvron-en-Auge

 Beuvron-en-Auge might be small, but it’s not short on good food - especially in autumn.
 You’ve got easy places to sit down for a meal, but also spots where you can stock up on regional products if you’re self-catering or planning a picnic.
 This isn’t a fine-dining village (thankfully), but a slow food one.
 And that suits the vibe.